binayjy8/PRACTICE-CSS-1/README.md

-author- Binay bhusan mohanta is the main motiva
+author- Binay bhusan mohanta is the main motivat